andreystarkov/create-index-exports/README.md

   $ ./component.sh SomeComponent
 ```

-Then i have new import-ready component.
+Now i have new import-ready component.
 Magic!